ress059/ecu/doc/dlist_h/index.rst

 A node is destroyed when it is passed to :ecudoxygen:`ecu_dnode_destroy() <ecu_dnode_destroy>` or when the node is within a list that is destroyed by :ecudoxygen:`ecu_dlist_destroy() <ecu_dlist_destroy>`.
+Both nodes in lists and not in lists can be destroyed.

 .. warning::